 The WISC test composites are each made up of individual subtests that measure parts of that composite, including the following, grouped within the composite they are a part of:

-- Similarities: Measures verbal concept formation and reasoning by asking the child to describe how two objects or concepts are alike.
+- Similarities: This activity measures verbal concept formation and reasoning by asking the child to describe how two objects or concepts are alike.

 - Vocabulary: Assesses the child’s expressive vocabulary by asking the meaning of various words.